Nelson (surname)

-Nelson is a surname, also used as a given name.

-It is derived from a patronymic name created from the given name "Nell," or for the Irish, "Niall".
+Nelson is an English, Scottish, Irish, Northern Irish, Scots-Irish, and Scandinavian surname.
+It is a patronymic name derived from Nell.
 The name is also listed as a baptismal name "the son of Eleanor".
+The name was popularised by Admiral Horatio Nelson as a given name.

 Nelson is also an anglicized version of the Scandinavian names Nilsen, Nielsen, and Nilsson.
-Within the United States, it is ranked as the 39th-most common surname of 88799 listed.
+In the United States in 1990, it was ranked as the 39th-most common surname.